Benhackettdelaney/Ben-Hackett-Delaney/README.md

 ## About Me 🌱
 - I enjoy solving complex problems, experimenting with new technologies, and building useful applications.
-- In my free time, I love playing video games, working on personal projects, and exploring AI.
+- In my free time, I love playing video games, working on personal projects, Kickboxing, MMA .